dongjs/dongjs.github.io/_poems/quiet-storm.md

 thirdly in desperation and

 in pride.
 Yet tradition
-in the Hook means, truly, capitalism!
+in the hook means, truly, capitalism!
 Thirdly, I get desperation and
 next I hear what seems to me to be

-in the Hook a Minstrel capitalism!
+in the hook a Minstrel capitalism!
 Quiet longing for what should have been.
 Next I hear what seems to me to be
 (but what could never have been